Trenblack/dunkin_donuts_api/mfi_notes/MF_notes.md

 # Overall
 - Priority is not performance, it is consistancy and correctness.
 We want to make sure that nobody is double charged, payments arent marked as completed when they're not, and that failed payments are handeled properly.
 At the same time, we want to give Dunkin the ability to view and manage their data well.
 We also want to keep the design simple.
+- 50k requests over 2 weeks.
+The key here is to make sure it is safe from possible errors as finance errors are deadly.
+- Also, accounting and data is important.
+You want access to all data for like tax reasons and just general post or end of year calculations and budgeting.

 # Problem #: Processing Large XML files
 - Back end?
 Front end?